leinad85daniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task-12
 mkdir -m 752 my_dir:is a script that creates a directory called my_dir with permissions 751 in the working directory.

+Task-13
+chgrp school hello: is a script that changes the group owner to school for the file hello.